dimipapadeas/openwis-tutorials/OWT-7/README.md

 ## 8. Maven Module: bundle-db

-This bundle contains all the database interaction components.
-It contains the persistence.xml along with three packages:
+This bundle contains all the database-related components.
+It contains the `persistence.xml` file, along with the following three packages:

+- _com.owt7.db_ package: The `Data Access Object (DAO)` class, used to interact with the database
-- `db package`: The specification(s) of database layer services
+- _com.owt7.model_ package: The `ORM Entity` objects, analogous to database tables.
-- `model package`: The Entities
-- `service`: The implementation(s) of db package service specifications.
+- _com.owt7.service_ package: The implementation(s) of the `EchoDatabaseService` service.

+> #### Hibernate ORM
+> Hibernate ORM (Hibernate in short) is an Object-Relational Mapping tool for the Java programming language.
+It provides a framework for mapping an object-oriented domain model to a relational database.
+Hibernate handles object-relational impedance mismatch problems by replacing direct, persistent database accesses with high-level object handling functions.

->### Persistence-speciﬁc instructions
+>#### Persistence-speciﬁc instructions
->
->A persistence bundle is an OSGi bundle that contains one or more persistence descriptors (persistence.xml files) and has a Meta-Persistence
+>A persistence bundle is an OSGi bundle that contains one or more persistence descriptors (persistence.xml files), and has a Meta-Persistence
->header in the bundle manifest, META-INF/MANIFEST.MF.
+>header in the bundle manifest, `META-INF/MANIFEST.MF`.
 This header lists all the locations of persistence.xml files in the persistence bundle.
 >When this header is present, the default location, `META-INF/persistence.xml`, is added by default.
 Therefore, when the persistence.xml files
 >are in the default location, the Meta-Persistence header must be present, but its content can be empty (a single space).
-The following
+The example of a
->example of a Meta-Persistence header defines a persistence bundle in entities.
-It could have more than one peristant `Meta-Persistence`
+> Meta-Persistence header below, defines a persistence bundle in entities.
->entries though.
-Any persistence.xml files that are in the default location can also be used.
->In OSGi, `DynamicImport-Package` attribute is used in the MANIFEST.MF file to specify the patterns of packages that are not found in the
->normal bundle contents or Import-Package field.
-If the package is not available in the initial resolution process, it will not fail, but will
->be attempted to resolve every time a class from the package is required.
-In this case `hibernate` and `javassist` packages are included.

->In order not to enter manually the mandatory entries to the MANIFEST.MF, `org.apache.felix maven-bundle-plugin` can be used for declaring
->these entries at pom.xml:
 >
+> Any persistence.xml files that are in the default location can also be used.
+In OSGi, `DynamicImport-Package` attribute is used in the MANIFEST.MF
+> file to specify the patterns of packages that are not found in the normal bundle contents or Import-Package field.
+If the package is not available
+> in the initial resolution process, it will not fail, but the container will attempt to resolve the dependency again, every time a class from the package is required.
+> In this case, the `hibernate` and `javassist` packages are included.
+>

+> #### Auto-Populating the Manifest file
+> In order avoid entering the mandatory entries to the `MANIFEST.MF` file manually , the `org.apache.felix maven-bundle-plugin` can be used for declaring these entries at pom.xml:
+>
 >```xml
-><!-- ... -->
+>...
 ><Meta-Persistence>META-INF/persistence.xml</Meta-Persistence>
-><DynamicImport-Package>org.hibernate,org.hibernate.proxy,javassist.util.proxy</ DynamicImport-Package>
-><!-- ... -->
+><DynamicImport-Package>org.hibernate,org.hibernate.proxy,javassist.util.proxy</DynamicImport-Package>
+>...
 >```

->### persistence.xml
+>#### The persistence.xml file
 >
->The persistence.xml file is a standard configuration file in JPA.
-It has to be included in the META-INF directory inside the JAR file that
->contains the entity beans.
-The persistence.xml file must define a persistence-unit with a unique name in the current scoped classloader.
-The
->provider attribute specifies the underlying implementation of the JPA EntityManager.
+> The persistence.xml file is contains the JPA configuration of the bundle.
+> The `name` attribute must be unique, as discussed.
+The `transaction-type` defines the way transactions are handled.
+> The `datasource` is a `JDBC` URL of the datasource that must be configured within Karaf.
+> The `class` entry(ies) declare the `ORM Entity` classes that will be used by the persistence unit.
+> The `properties` tag allows to define specific instructions to the JPA provider, `Hibernate` in this case.
+> The `hibernate.hbm2ddl.auto/update` name/value pair in this example, tells Hibernate to update the target database structure to what is defined
+> within the application sources, every time the persistence unit is reconnected to the DB.
 >
 >```xml
 >   <persistence-unit name="owt7PU" transaction-type="JTA">